CPK Insurance

 • Workers' compensation insurance is required in New Mexico for businesses with 3 or more employees, with exemptions for sole proprietors, partners, real estate salespersons, and farm/ranch laborers.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so many bakery owners need documentation ready before signing or renewing a location.
+• Most commercial leases in New Mexico require proof of general liability coverage, so many bakery owners need documentation ready before signing or renewing a location.

 • Commercial auto minimum liability in New Mexico is $25,000/$50,000/$10,000 if the bakery uses a vehicle for deliveries, supply runs, or other business driving.